manymoments/manymoments.github.io/_posts/2023-07-09-CAP-two-servers-in-psynch.md

 ### Acknowledgments

-Many thanks to Kartik Nayak and Seth Gilbert for insightful comments.
+Many thanks to Kartik Nayak and Seth Gilbert for insightful comments and feedback.

-Please leave comments on [Twitter](...)
+Please leave comments on [Twitter](https://twitter.com/ittaia/status/1678517296157843456?s=20).